MicrosoftDocs/architecture-center/docs/example-scenario/ai/automate-document-processing-azure-form-recognizer-content.md

 [What is key phrase extraction in Azure Cognitive Service for Language?]: /azure/cognitive-services/language-service/key-phrase-extraction/overview
 [What is Kubernetes?]: https://azure.microsoft.com/topic/what-is-kubernetes/#overview
 [What is Named Entity Recognition (NER) in Azure Cognitive Service for Language?]: /azure/cognitive-services/language-service/named-entity-recognition/overview
-[What is Personally Identifiable Information (PII) detection in Azure Cognitive Service for Language?]: /azure/cognitive-services/language-service/personally-identifiable-information/overview
+[What is Personal Information detection in Azure Cognitive Service for Language?]: /azure/cognitive-services/language-service/personally-identifiable-information/overview
 [What is Text Analytics for health in Azure Cognitive Service for Language?]: /azure/cognitive-services/language-service/text-analytics-for-health/overview?tabs=ner